Optimization-Embedded Active Multi-Fidelity Surrogate Learning for Multi-Condition Airfoil Shape Optimization: Methodology

 The primary objective of the multi-fidelity framework is to leverage the computational efficiency of numerous LF simulations while correcting their accuracy using a sparse set of HF data.
 Kriging (Gaussian Process Regression, GPR) remains widely used in aeronautics, with strategies ranging from simple difference modeling to complex co-Kriging approaches that learn scaling factors and bias terms simultaneously.
 In this study, we adopt an LF-informed regression formulation rather than a hierarchical autoregressive co-Kriging model.
 The multi-fidelity surrogate predicts a target HF aerodynamic quantity, using the corresponding LF output and the airfoil's geometric information.
 This choice is justified by the performance characteristics of XFOIL: while it effectively captures aerodynamic trends in the linear region, it tends to deviate from RANS predictions in non-linear regimes, particularly regarding lift overestimation near separation.
 Consequently, the goal is to construct a low-fidelity-informed surrogate that maps $(\boldsymbol{\Theta},\phi_{LF})$ to an estimate of $\phi_{HF}$, providing HF-consistent predictions from LF inputs.

-A mapping $f: \phi_{LF} \rightarrow \phi_{HF}$ relying solely on aerodynamic scalars is insufficient.
-Due to the non-uniqueness in the mapping from LF to HF aerodynamic coefficients, distinct airfoil shapes may yield identical LF performance metrics (e.g., identical efficiency predicted by XFOIL) while exhibiting divergent HF behavior due to complex physics not captured by the panel method (e.g., separation bubbles).
+A mapping $f:\phi_{LF}\rightarrow\phi_{HF}$ relying solely on aerodynamic scalars is insufficient.
+Due to the non-uniqueness in the mapping from LF to HF aerodynamic coefficients, distinct airfoil shapes may yield identical LF performance metrics while exhibiting different HF behavior.
 To resolve this ambiguity, the geometric parametrization vector $\boldsymbol{\Theta}$ is incorporated into the feature space.
-The corrected HF estimator $\hat{\phi}_{HF}$ is therefore defined as:
+In the present implementation, the angle of attack is treated as an operating-condition index rather than as a continuous input to a single global surrogate.
+For each operating condition $c$, an independent LF-informed GPR model is trained with input